Health Sciences

 Student Clinic

 Student Clinic offers students an opportunity to apply and expand their skills in conducting client intakes, developing treatment plans, writing SOAP notes, and using professional communication (written and verbal) while working with the public in both clinical and community outreach settings.
 Students are required to participate in Student Clinic shifts outside of class time.
+This course is taken concurrently with the Community Massage Integration course, and other terms 4-6 courses.
+Students must attend a mandatory Student Clinic orientation on the first Friday of the term.

 Professional Practices